 When: parade begins at 11 am, pancakes in Veteran's Hall start at 8 am.

 Where: Route from Highland Avenue and Park Way to Piedmont Park

 The Carousel and Steam Trains will both be running (opposite ends of the park).

 Entertainment, food, and games, followed by fireworks after dark.

 Where: El Portal soccer field, San Pablo

-There will be music from the Sun Kings, petting, zoo, bounce house, and fun
+There will be music from the Sun Kings and unspecified kids activities.

 Where: South Shore Center, Alameda

 Thanks again to Sarah’s Science day camp (where my children have gone every summer for nine years!) for sponsoring our Fourth of July guide for East Bay families.
 Both Berkeley and Oakland locations of Sarah’s Science camp are set outdoors in beautiful parks where wonderful counselors blend science and nature studies with traditional summer camp activities like hiking, arts and crafts, and swimming.
 Campers go home dirty, tired, and excited to share their creations and what they learned.